christosgkoros/christosgkoros/content/_index.md

 ## Contact

 I am currently living in Athens, Greece, but am available to participate remotely in projects anywhere in the world.
-If you’re interested, check out my social media links.
+If you’re interested, check out my social media links or [send me an email](mailto:contact@christosgkoros.com).
 You can also [book a call with me](https://topmate.io/christos_gkoros).